-The Companies Act, 2019 (Act 992) requires that in carrying out our audit we consider and report on the following matters.
+In carrying out our audit we consider and report on the following matters.
 We confirm that:

-a) We have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit;

-b) In our opinion, proper books of account have been kept by the Participating University, KNUST insofar as appears from our examination of those books;

-c) The statements of financial position and performance are in agreement with the books of accounts.

-d) The transactions were within the Project agreement.
+- a) We have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit; - b) In our opinion, proper books of account have been kept by the Participating University, KNUST insofar as appears from our examination of those books; - c) The statements of financial position and performance are in agreement with the books of accounts. - d) The transactions were within the Project agreement.

-The engagement partner on the audit resulting in this independent auditors report is Robert Donaldy (ICAG/P/1113).
+The engagement partner on the audit resulting in this independent auditors report is Dr. Robert Donaldy (ICAG/P/1113).